vitessio/website/content/en/docs/22.0/reference/features/schema-mirror-rules.md

 ## Evaluating the Impact of Mirror Rules

-At the moment, there are no VTGate-level metrics reporting the performance of mirrored queries.
+At the VTGate-level, the impact of mirrored queries can be seen in the query log (`MirrorSourceExecuteTime`, `MirrorTargetExecuteTime`, and `MirrorTargetError`), and in metrics reporting the performance of mirrored queries.
 Check [VTTablet-level metrics](../../configuration-basic/monitoring/) to observe the performance of mirrored queries.

-## Additional Details

-For most cases, you should use `MoveTables MirrorTraffic` to manage mirror rules.
-Here are some details to keep in mind if you will be creating and managing your own custom mirror rules:

-- `from_table` may optionally specify a `@<tablet-type>`; `to_table` may not.
-- `from_table` and `to_table` must both be fully qualified.
-- For a given `from_table` value, there can be at most one mirror rule.
-- A keyspace that is named in the `from_table` of one rule may not be named in the `to_table` of that rule or any other rule.
-- `percent` may be a value between `0` and `100`, inclusive.
-- Setting `percent` to `0` removes that mirror rule.